dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 }
 ```

-The only way to run this project now, is an IDE.
+The only way to run this project now is through an IDE.
 As we don't want to be dependent on IDEs, it is a good time to learn how to package the application in a single, executable `jar` file.

 ### Creating an Executable Distribution